Glssm/PrismLauncher-Cracked/README.md

 </p>

 <p align="center">
-  This is a fork of prismlauncher to make it possible to play with offline accounts without owning the game.Building the source leads into a normal prismlauncher install
+  This is a fork of prismlauncher to make it possible to play with offline accounts without owning the game.Building the source leads into a normal prismlauncher install <br />
   Prism Launcher is a custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once.<br />
   <br />This is a <b>fork</b> of the MultiMC Launcher and is <b>not</b> endorsed by it.
 </p>